First recorded by Benny Spellman (B-side 1962).

 Also recorded by The Rolling Stones (1963).

-“‘Fortune Teller’ would be re-released by The Rolling Stones again, but this time it would be overdubbed with ‘screaming girls’ and other artificial audience hooplah, for the group’s first live album, Got Live If You Want It!, in 1966.
-This doctored version of ‘Fortune Teller’ was released as a single, too, but only in Australia, its only chart appearance.
+“‘Fortune Teller’ would be re-released by The Rolling Stones again, but this time it would be remixed – overdubbed with ‘screaming girls’ and other artificial ‘live’ audience hooplah, for the group’s first live album, Got Live If You Want It!, in 1966, one of the two studio tracks on the album given the ‘live’ massage.
+This doctored version of ‘Fortune Teller’ was released as a single, but only in Australia, where it saw its only chart appearance.

 “‘Fortune Teller’ was a hit again in Australia in 1966, this time recorded by The Throb, charting in the Top 5 in Adelaide, Brisbane, Melbourne and Sydney.”

 The Rolling Stones, “Fortune Teller” original recording (1963):

 The Rolling Stones, “Fortune Teller” remixed “live” version (1966):